+As a Canadian dye house, we additionally offer an extensive range of finishes and treatments.
 Our finishing department boasts some of the most modern and versatile finishing equipment in the industry that allows us to meet the stringent quality and performance demands of the textiles market.

 Through planned expansion, modernization and research & development, we are capable of finishing knitted and woven fabrics in tubular and open width constructed from traditional, specialty and emerging fabrics.

 This finish includes the application of special additives and coatings to fabric surfaces.
 Our stain resistant finishes can withstand discolouration caused by contact with liquids, including oil and grease, and/or solid surfaces.
 Commonly a liquid stain occurs because of a fibre being Hydrophilic, where the liquid gets absorbed by the fibre, and on drying the fibre becomes unintentionally discoloured i.e. stained.
 The basic objective of stain resistance is therefore to prevent liquid absorption and fine particles adherence to both fibre and fabric surfaces.